Don Hertzfeldt: DVD and Blu-ray releases

 Hertzfeldt owns the rights to all of his work and has self-distributed his films under the moniker "Bitter Films" since the 1990s.

 Bitter Films' first DVD release was a 2001 limited edition DVD "single" of the short Rejected.
 The DVD included a deleted scene, audio commentary, and a few hidden pages.
-It is now out of print.Don Hertzfeldt Volume One: 1995–2005 was released in 2006, collecting the first 10 years of his work.
+It is now out of print.

+Don Hertzfeldt Volume One: 1995–2005 was released in 2006, collecting the first 10 years of his work.
 All of the short films were remastered and restored in high definition from their original film negatives.
-The DVD was made available only to fans via the Bitter Films website, with the first 750 pre-orderers receiving an "exclusive mystery gift" (either a 35 mm–clipping from Rejected that was autographed by Don, or a unique drawing by Don on a post-it note).
+The DVD was made available only to fans via the Bitter Films website, with the first 750 pre-orderers receiving an "exclusive mystery gift" (either a 35mm clipping from Rejected that was autographed by Don, or a unique drawing by Don on a Post-it note).

 This DVD marked the first time his student films such as Genre and Lily and Jim were made widely available to the public.
 Many of these works were only previously found on limited-release VHS collections of animated shorts, long out of print.

 The special features for Don Hertzfeldt Volume One: 1995–2005 included a time-lapse documentary of the making of The Meaning of Life called "Watching Grass Grow", The Animation Show Trilogy cartoons, Lily and Jim deleted dialogues and outtakes, Rejected trivia captions, The Meaning of Life special effects audio commentary, an over 140-page "archive" section (of rare footage from Hertzfeldt's earliest cartoons, original pencil tests, deleted sequences, abandoned footage, and sketch to scene comparisons), Lily and Jim audio commentary, Rejected audio commentary, and a retrospective booklet, with liner notes by Hertzfeldt.